By Ryan Ashton

 - Be an advocate of honest communication and show respect to your employees: this will set the tone for others to follow.

-- Use open dialogue to tackle challenges and talk through issues: setting a precedent of transparency and open communication will help prevent trivial issues festering beneath the surface, leading to tension between workers.
+- Use open dialogue to tackle challenges and talk through issues: setting a precedent of transparency and open communication will help prevent trivial issues festering beneath the surface, leading to tension between colleagues.

 - Be vocal about the values you find important: make sure to let your team know that these are standards you expect them to try to uphold.
 Communicate and educate your expectations on all levels to ensure everyone is on the same page.